Bitshala/PB-Cohort/questions.md

 - What is the generator point, and how is it determined for a specific curve?
 Is it chosen randomly?
 Why did Satoshi choose secp256k1 for Bitcoin?

 - What are Private Keys and Public Keys in the context of elliptic curves?
 Can you briefly explain the process of generating Private and Public Keys?
-Is it possible to accidentally arrive at the same Public Key point with different private keys?

 - What are Public Key additions, and what is the result of adding two public keys?
 Where can the addition of keys be useful?

 - What is a Digital Signature, and what is its purpose?
 What does a Digital Signature ultimately prove?
 How many different types of Digital Signature algorithms are known, with ECDSA being one of them?

-- How are ECDSA signatures malleable?
-Can you provide a brief description of the Signature Creation and Verification algorithms?
+- Can you provide a brief description of the Signature Creation and Verification algorithms?
 Which one takes more time?
 Bonus: Can you give a real example of the average time taken on your machine for a single ECDSA creation and verification?

 - Why is it important to have a "unique K"?
 What vulnerabilities can be exploited if K is known to be reused?
 Can you provide a real-life example of when such an exploit occurred?